-A. Contractor's Office and Equipment/Storage Sheds.

-- Contractor's office and/or equipment/storage sheds may be placed in any District temporarily on the site of construction of a development for which a certificate of land development standards compliance has been issued. - 2.
+- A. Contractor's Office and Equipment/Storage Sheds. - Contractor's office and/or equipment/storage sheds may be placed in any District temporarily on the site of construction of a development for which a certificate of land development standards compliance has been issued. - 2.
 Time Limit: Placement of such a temporary use is limited to a period of time determined by an estimated project completion date with the option of an extension of up to one (1) year as and if approved by the Administrator.
 All temporary construction buildings and trailers shall be completely removed from the site within thirty (30) days of issuance of a certificate of occupancy or completion of the project, whichever comes first. - B. Real Estate Office in a Construction Trailer or Temporary Modular Unit. - 1.
 One (1) temporary structure, such as a construction trailer or temporary modular unit may be used as a real estate sales office in any new construction project in any District.
 Such a temporary structure shall be used for the sale of units within that project only. - 2.
 Time Limit: Temporary real estate offices in construction trailers or temporary modular units may remain on the site for no more than one (1) year or until one-half (1⁄2) of the units for the project are completed, whichever occurs first. - C. Real Estate Office in a Model Home: A model dwelling may be used as a real estate sales office in a new residential development in any District.
 Such a model home/sales office may be used for the sale of units within that project only. - D. Mobile Food Vendors. - Mobile food vendor, including food trucks, trailers and pushcarts may be placed in any commercial-industrial, regional center or business district.
 A permit is only valid for one location.
 Vendors wanting to serve at multiple locations need individual permits for each site.
 It shall be unlawful for any vendor to sell or offer to for sale any food or beverage without first obtaining a permit pursuant to this section. - Time Limit: Such uses shall be allowed for ninety (90) days and may be renewed by the Administrator on a one time basis for up to one hundred and eighty (180) days on any specific site.
 Allowable days do not have to be contiguous if an alternate schedule is approved by the Administrator and accompanies the permit.
 Special events do not count toward this limit. - 3.
 A mobile food vendor must present written documentation of the property owners' permission and a copy of its Health Department Permit at the time of application. - 4.
 Permission to utilize public parking or sidewalk areas must be approved by the Town Manager and at the request of a sponsoring business owner adjacent to the proposed location.
 Within the Main Street Public Services District, vendors are permitted on private property only.
 The Town may require a lease agreement and fees in certain cases. - 5.
-No mobile food vendor shall: - Leave a mobile food unit or pushcart unattended, or store, park or leave a mobile food unit or pushcart overnight within any public right-of-way or public property. - b) Leave any location without removing and disposing of all trash or refuse. - Pour waste products (including hot water or drainage from coolers) down a storm drain. - Operate within fifty (50) feet of an existing restaurant during the restaurant's business hours.
+No mobile food vendor shall: - a) Leave a mobile food unit or pushcart unattended, or store, park or leave a mobile food unit or pushcart overnight within any public right-of-way or public property. - b) Leave any location without removing and disposing of all trash or refuse.